Testing email-related functionality with MailSlurp

 Extracting email content

-MailSlurp email responses split a message into various properties such as to, subject and body.
+MailSlurp email responses split a message into various properties such as , and .
 The body is the text content of an email in string form.
 The full body is available like so:

 If you want to extract a section of the message body for use in further test steps you can do so easily with a regular expression.